pjhartzell/gse-tech-talk/conda.md

   * Create a file that specs your environment: `conda env export > awesome_environment.yml`
   * Send the "awesome_environment.yml" file to your colleague
 * Colleague:
-  * Navigate to the directory where they placed the "awesome_environment.yml" file and run `conda env create -f awesome_environment.yml`
+  * Navigate to the directory where I saved the "awesome_environment.yml" file and run `conda env create -f awesome_environment.yml`
   * Activate the new environment with `conda activate awesome_environment`
-  * Colleague can now run your awesome script without worrying about breaking their Python or package installations due to different versions
+  * I can now run your awesome script without worrying about breaking my Python or package installations due to different versions

 ## Notes from a MATLAB user on using a Command Prompt for Python